mirl0w/quantum-tunneling-3d-simulation/README.md

 It writes `verification_report.txt` with PASS/FAIL on each check.
-**This is the file to screenshot for an application** — "I verified my simulation against exact analytical results" is a much stronger claim than "I ran a simulation."
+**This is the file to screenshot for an application** — "I verified my simulation against exact analytical results"

 ## Suggested framing for an application